Home Extensions Suffolk

 If you require a more spacious home with a desired goal in mind, we are here to offer guidance and support throughout your extension journey.

 We honour architecture, history & craft.
 It is important that we make every effort to preserve and restore the unbelievable craftsmanship of our past!
-We have had the pleasure of fully restoring many period style properties back to their former glory, complemented with a few modern twists.
+B A Boyle has had the pleasure of fully restoring many period style properties back to their former glory, complemented with a few modern twists.

 Whether you are looking to refurb a room or need to completely renovate your home we can provide the service you need.
-Utilising our extensive experience means we can design, build, and manage the entire process to help you create a better version of your home.
+Utilising our experience as a leading property renovation company means we can design, build, and manage the entire process to help you create a better version of your home.
 We work collaboratively with both estate agents and clients looking to sell or rent a property.
-We also work alongside insurance companies to restore properties after flood or fire damage.
+Also, we work with insurance companies to restore properties after flood or fire damage.

 Got the space but no room?
 A conversion style construction project can make a huge difference to your home.
 We can provide you with a completely unrivalled service starting from a feasibility survey & design right through to project completion.